Install and configure a remote Elasticsearch instance

 - Start your remote Elasticsearch instance.
 See Elasticsearch (5.5) documentation for specific instructions.

 Step 4: Connect Elasticsearch to Bitbucket

-Once you've configured your remote Elasticsearch server, you then need to connect it to Bitbucket.
-You can complete the following steps from your Bitbucket GUI or using the
+Once you've configured your Elasticsearch instance you then need to connect it to Bitbucket.

-To configure your remote Elasticsearch server using the
+To configure your remote Elasticsearch instance using the

 bitbucket.propertiesfile, it cannot be edited later from the admin UI.
 Any changes that need to be made to the Elasticsearch configuration must be made within the

 - Locate the